 The high tide was starting to fall back under a bright blue sky.
 Remnants of morning mist remained towards the Gwithian end of the beach, but the lighthouse could be seen clearly, just offshore.
-Mountainous surf crashed against the beach and granite rocks.
+Mountainous surf crashed against the beach and the granite rocks.
 The cliffs were lined with sightseers and photographers, enjoying this window of warm high pressure on the North Cornwall coast.
 Highly recommended.

 What the beach means to Rowenna.